TITAN-FZJ/TITAN/README.md

 !
 2 - Test after SC                                                           !
 !
 3 - LDOS and exchange interactions as a function of energy                  !
 !
 4 - Band structure                                                          !
 !
-5 - Fermi surface                                                           !
+5 - Charge and spin density at Fermi surface                                !
 !
-6 - Exhange interactions and anisotropies (full tensor)                     !
+6 - Exhange interactions and anisotropies (full tensor Jij)                 !
 !
 7 - Local susceptibility as a function of energy                            !
 !
 8 - Parallel currents, disturbances, susceptibilities, torques and          !
 !       effective fields as a function of energy                                !